clearbank/ozoneapi-dev-ui-portal/en-gb/docs/API Overview/pis.md

 The only supported `Account.SchemeName` is `UK.OBIE.SortCodeAccountNumber` for both `DebtorAccount` and `CreditorAccount`.
 Any other enum provided will return an error.

 ### `Structured Debtor Address`
+The full postal address of the account holder.
+For UK addresses, the order of this information must be: country, town, city, state/province/municipality, street name, building number and/or name, postal code.

 **TownName** (string, REQUIRED)
 - Description: Name of a built-up area, with defined boundaries, and a local government.
 - Minimum length: 1